 Let’s look at five ZIP Code filters: age bracket, household income, presence of children in the home, household size, and geographic radius, along with how to use them.

-1. Age range.
+- Age range.
 Locating ZIP Codes with high percentages of residents within your target age demographic can be a powerful tool.
-If you sell life insurance, for example, you might target areas with the highest percentages of residents in the 18 to 35-year-old bracket, since this demographic is the largest customer base for this product.
+For example, if you sell life insurance, you might target areas with the highest percentages of residents in the 18 to 35-year-old bracket, since this demographic is the largest customer base for this product.
 If you are looking to sell higher-end policies, however, you might look to ZIP Codes with the highest percentages of 35–44-year-olds, the second largest buyers of life insurance, but who tend to have more earning power.